Crosby, Texas: History

 The railroad was eventually taken over by the Southern Pacific Railroad and rebuilt.
-The platform which had been built with a sign showing the name "Gentry" was located and a new depot built.
-In 1877, the town was renamed by former judge, state representative, legislator, and Vice President of the railroad, Josiah Frasier Crosby, and a post office was established.
-By 1884 Crosby reported a population of 50, a school, a Baptist church, and a general store.
-In 1905 it had one school with four teachers and 122 students.
+The platform that had been built with a sign showing the name "Gentry" was located and a new depot built.
+In 1877, the town was renamed by former judge, state representative, legislator, and vice president of the railroad, Josiah Frasier Crosby, and a post office was established.
+By 1884, Crosby reported a population of 50, a school, a Baptist church, and a general store.
+In 1905, it had one school with four teachers and 122 students.
 As of 1929, the population was about 600, but the Great Depression reduced this number by half.
 World War II brought the population to over 900, and the population continued to grow.

-For a brief 19 days in 1953 (from December 19 to 31), the town of Crosby briefly changed the name to Hope, Texas in order to partake in a contest conducted by comedian Bob Hope.
+For a brief 19 days in 1953 (from December 19 to 31), the town of Crosby briefly changed its name to Hope, Texas, to participate in a contest conducted by comedian Bob Hope.
 Reported in a news transcript from WBAP-TV in Fort Worth, Texas; "Hope recently announced that he would like to have a pretty girl from every city in the nation named Hope to appear on his television show next Tuesday.
-Maine, Rhode Island, Michigan, Kansas and Indiana are sending representatives, so the folks in Crosby decided they'de [sic] get into the act.
+Maine, Rhode Island, Michigan, Kansas, and Indiana are sending representatives, so the folks in Crosby decided they'de [sic] get into the act.
 The result: they changed the town's name to Hope and set about naming a queen.
 The town will keep its new name until New Years Day, then it will become Crosby, Texas, again."